Watching Mr. Pearson A KT PICTURES & HEDY FILMS PRODUCTION

 PRODUCTION COMPANIES

-Since its inception in 2017, KT has released eight projects, ranging from feature films to web series.
+Since its inception in 2017, KT Pictures has released eight projects, ranging from feature films to web series.
 Their projects, Dilettantes, Drama Mama, Absent, Play It By Ear, Play Me, and CiCi's Sonata, have had success in major film festivals with over 40 official selections and winning a collective 20 awards.
-KT Productions' goal is to work with fellow independent filmmakers to create high-quality, captivating stories.
+KT Pictures' goal is to work with fellow independent filmmakers to create high-quality, captivating stories.

 Hedy (n): From the Greek word meaning "pleasing"